-W4NKJ & WD4R at the WX4NHC HF, VHF, UHF station position
+W4NKJ & WD4R at the WX4NHC HF,

 The main radio equipment was donated by Yaesu.